 The Georgia Water Coalition is committed to protecting and caring for Georgia’s surface water and groundwater resources.
 We invite your organization to join us in this mission.
-Ask your environmental group, business, church, university, homeowner association, hunting and fishing club, or other civic organization to become a Georgia Water Coalition partner.
-When you are ready, read the membership agreeement that follows and then fill out the membership form below it to join the partnership.
+Ask your environmental group, business, church, university, homeowner association, hunting and fishing club, or other civic organization to become a Georgia Water Coalition member.
+When you are ready, read the membership agreeement that follows and then fill out the membership form below it to join.
 Once submitted, a coalition coordinator will contact you.

 Georgia Water Coalition Membership Agreement

 The mission of the Georgia Water Coalition (GWC or Coalition) is to protect and care for Georgia’s surface water and groundwater resources, which are essential for sustaining economic prosperity, providing clean and abundant drinking water, preserving diverse aquatic habitats for wildlife and recreation, strengthening property values, and protecting the quality of life for current and future generations.

 A. The surface waters and groundwater of Georgia are public resources to be managed by the state in the public interest and in a sustainable manner to protect natural systems and meet human and economic needs.

 B. Effective water management requires ongoing, rigorous evaluation and planning that is: